10 Light Pollution Filters for Astrophotography in the City

 The Heart and Soule Nebulae by Niek Damen.

+If you own a Canon EOS Rebel series DSLR with the full-spectrum “naked sensor” mod, this filter is for you.
 In my experience, the aggressive light-blocking properties of the Astronomik CLS-CCD filter can result in images with an overly red cast, particularly noticeable in the stars.

 Another method is to use the defringe sliders found within Adobe Camera Raw under the lens correction tab.

-After observing the transmission graph for this filter, it’s easy to see why the images have much more contrast straight out of the camera than the Optolong L-Peo.
+After observing the transmission graph for this filter, it’s easy to see why the images have much more contrast straight out of the camera than the Optolong L-Pro.
 This filter is aggressively blocking all areas of the visible spectrum except two intentional humps in the 500 to 650nm regions of the visible spectrum.

 You may be surprised to see this filter talked about on this list.
-To be honest, the only reason I’ve included the Svbony CLS filter is that I realized that many people are using this filter (and similar generic-branded filters) around the world.
+To be honest, the only reason I’ve included the SVBONY CLS filter is that I realized that many people are using this filter (and similar generic-branded filters) around the world.

 The Svbony products are available on Amazon, and I myself have purchased affordable “no-name” filters for astrophotography in the past.
 Without having sufficient data to test myself, I would be very surprised if the Svbony wasn’t a clone of the original Astronomik CLS filter.

 Here is a useful test image from Russell Hippert of the Dumbbell Nebula using the Svbony CLS filter from a Bortle Class 8/9 sky.
-Russell mentioned that his city does not currently have any lighting ordinance, and that broad-spectrum intrusion from reflections is very high.
+Russell mentioned that his city does not currently have any lighting ordinance and that broad-spectrum intrusion from reflections is very high.

 The Dumbbell Nebula by Russell Hippert.